EncounterMuseum/encounter-museum/traditions/bahai.md

 images: ["bah.bahaisymbol.jpg"]
 size: 8 in./20 cm.
 ---
 One of the symbols of the Bahá'í faith is the Arabic phrase “Yá Bahá'u'l-Abhá” referring to the religion’s founder, the Bahá'u'lláh and is often translated as “O Thou the Glory of the Most Glorious.”
+Because the symbol is considered sacred, it is not used or displayed in a casual or purely ornamental way.

 [Wikipedia: Bahá'í symbols](http://en.wikipedia.org/wiki/Bah%C3%A1%27%C3%AD_symbols)